Pink Line (CTA)

 The Pink Line is an 11.2 mi rapid transit line in Chicago, run by the Chicago Transit Authority (CTA) as part of the Chicago "L" system.
 It is the CTA's newest rail line and began operation for a 180-day trial period on June 25, 2006, running between 54th/Cermak station in Cicero, Illinois and the Loop in downtown Chicago.
-The route, as the line is about to enter downtown Chicago, shares tracks with Green Line trains on Lake Street.
+As the line enters downtown Chicago, it begins to share tracks with Green Line trains on Lake Street.
 This connection is handled by the previously non-revenue Paulina Connector set of tracks.
-In 2021, an average of 7,779 passengers boarded Pink Line trains on weekdays.
+In 2023, over 3 million passengers boarded Pink Line trains.

 Operation

-On the Pink Line, what was once the Blue Line's Cermak branch, begins at 54th Avenue and Cermak Road in Cicero (5400 W. - 2200 S.).
-The line runs on at-grade tracks parallel to Cermak Road from the terminal to about a quarter-mile (400 m) east of Cicero Avenue, then diagonals northeast until it reaches a corridor parallel and adjacent to 21st Street at Kostner Avenue.
+The Pink Line, which was once the Blue Line's Cermak branch, begins at 54th Avenue and Cermak Road in Cicero (5400 W. – 2200 S.).
+The line runs on at-grade tracks parallel to Cermak Road from the terminal to about a quarter-mile (400 m) east of Cicero Avenue, then runs diagonally northeast until it reaches a corridor parallel and adjacent to 21st Street at Kostner Avenue.
 It then continues east between 21st Street and Cullerton Street, climbing up from at-grade tracks to elevated tracks, through the North Lawndale, Little Village and Pilsen neighborhoods of Chicago, with stops at Kostner, Pulaski, Central Park, Kedzie, California, Western and Damen.

 The line turns north near Paulina Street stopping at 18th and Polk stations, then crosses over the Eisenhower Expressway (Interstate 290).
 Here, a two track non-revenue branch diverges that descends to the expressway to provide a non-revenue track connection to the Blue Line.
 It continues on the Paulina Connector to share tracks with the Green Line on Lake Street with stops at Ashland, Morgan and Clinton, before operating around the Loop clockwise.

 History

 As the Blue Line Douglas/Cermak branch

+Until 1996, the Cermak branch was known as the Douglas branch, for Douglas Park along its route.
 Originally, Douglas trains were operated by the Metropolitan West Side Elevated directly into the Loop by means of the Metropolitan's main line.
 Construction of the Congress Street Superhighway (known now as the Eisenhower Expressway, I-290) in the 1950s required the removal of the Metropolitan's main line, resulting in Douglas trains being routed to the Loop via the Paulina Connector and the Lake Street 'L' similar to the current service.